leontristain/modnotes/windhelm/plan.md

 The current state of the mod is what I consider the "base mod", which includes the expanded city layout, navmesh, working door links, and stub interior cells.
 In order to best isolate contributor works from each other and minimize compatibility concerns, I will be in charge of these "infrastructure" bits of the expanded city, and ask contributors to not touch exterior layout, navmesh, and door links.

 I'd like to ask contributors to contribute their content as modular, self-contained "***addon***" mods in their own ESPs.
+The addon esp would depend on my base mod (as master).
 Addons should abide by [these guidelines](/windhelm/guidelines.md) in order to keep addon content self-contained and isolated, so that we may reap the benefits of this "base mod + addon" scheme.

 This "base mod + addon" scheme has the following advantages:

-* The base mod provides a common platform for addon authors to work on.
+* The base mod provides a common platform for addon authors to work on independently of each other.
 * The base mod can take up the responsibility of patching with other Windhelm overhaul mods like JK's/DoS, and addons should be largely isolated from these changes.
 * The base mod can progress in parallel with addons.
 I will do the best I can at maintaining backwards compatibility with base mod updates.
 * Addons are self-contained and isolated from each other, minimizing conflicts and patching needs between addons (as long as [guidelines are followed](/windhelm/guidelines.md))
 * Addons are modular and composable, allowing for combinations of addons to be curated together into "addon packs" or simply be picked and chosen by users themselves.
+* The overall scheme should minimize the baseline of responsibility addon authors need to assume.
+For a typical small sized addon there shouldn't be a need for the addon author to have to worry about patches or future maintenance.
+A lot of addon projects can be a "make it once and then forget" kind of thing.
+Hopefully this makes such addons novice-friendly modder projects.
 * The overall scheme should end up giving addon authors a lot of flexibility.
 An addon could be of any size, so novice mod authors could pick up a small beginner project while highly interested prolific authors can attempt something really big and complex.
 * The overall scheme should end up giving addon authors a lot of creative freedom to work on their own vision.
 There's no need to conform to a singular vision, and multiple addons that implement the same building could each have their own audience (see [Concerns Regarding Overlapping Content](#concerns-regarding-overlapping-content)).

-When addons are complete, they are expected to be published independently, and eventually merged into an "addon pack".
-A feature-complete Epic Windhelm Expansion would be a combination of the base mod and an addon pack, or a base mod and any number of addons/addon packs used together.
+When addons are complete, they are expected to be published independently, and potentially eventually merged into an "addon packs".
+From the player's perspective, a feature-complete Epic Windhelm Expansion would be a combination of the base mod and any number of addons or addon packs used together.
 Please see [Concerns Regarding Plugin Count](#concerns-regarding-plugin-count) for why addon packs are part of this plan.

 This means I am encouraging and hoping for contributors to provide open permissions for myself or others to include their creative work in any "addon packs" I or others may curate eventually.
 Of course I cannot require this, but I do highly and heavily encourage it.